ibm-cloud-docs/netezza/webconsole/wp_smartscaling.md

 Historical Contour Profile and Suggested Contour Profiles are visualized by the blue bars.

-The contours that are displayed to the right of the current date line are historical contours.
+The contours that are displayed to the left of the current date line are historical contours.
 They represent the profiles that are used on each time interval.

 The bars that are displayed on the right side of the current date line are suggested contours for each time interval.

 Contour profiles are suggested based on the predicted NZP during that time interval.
 If NZP exceeds 80%, it is suggested that contour profile is scaled up the next closest contour to increase compute and improve performance for heavy workload periods.
 When the algorithm predicts NZP at or below 20% for a time interval, the graph suggests to scale down to a lower profile.
 {: tip}

+### Confidence score
+{: #confidence_score}

+Confidence score reflects the accuracy of the predictions that are provided based on your system historical workload patterns.
+By analyzing the confidence score, you can choose how to use your system resources.